-If you feel you have been a victim of redlining and want to file a Fair Housing Complaint, you can do so online at portal.hud.gov.
+If you feel you have been a victim of redlining and want to file a Fair Housing Complaint, you can do so online for free at portal.hud.gov.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.